LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 ```

 Once in the Desktop when you want to run a program with hardware acceleration use this before:

-For VIRGL and ZINK:
+* For VIRGL and ZINK (depending on the graphic server you started in Termux it will use ZINK or VIRGL):
 ```
 GALLIUM_DRIVER=virpipe MESA_GL_VERSION_OVERRIDE=4.0 program
 ```
-For TURNIP:
+* For TURNIP:
 ```
 MESA_LOADER_DRIVER_OVERRIDE=zink TU_DEBUG=noconform program
 ```